Conch Creek Island

 The trust’s stewardship of the property will help ensure the quality of the bird and fish habitat as human infrastructure continues to be built along the surrounding highland.
 The conservation effort will also maintain the integrity of the wetlands, which help mitigate potential flooding and protect water quality in the area by absorbing sediment runoff.

 East Cooper Land Trust’s ownership of the property opens the potential for public benefit along the blueway for kayakers and collaborative educational programs.
 Another long-term option includes the installation and maintenance of a living shoreline oyster reef and restoration to a more natural state.
-This purchase will help ensure the preservation of the rural character of our coastal community.
+This purchase helps ensure the preservation of the rural character of our coastal community.